brainstormforce/wp-spectra/README.md

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 ## Changelog ##

+### x.x.x ###
+* Fix: Separator - Resolved an edge-case issue in which the responsive alignment would not work as intended.

 ### 2.7.6 - FRIDAY, 18th AUGUST 2023 ###
 * Fix: Form - Resolved multiple styling issues on the frontend.